Penny J. White: Published court opinions

 In Phipps v.
 State, the state of Tennessee tried defendant David Willard Phipps Jr. for first degree murder.
 Tennessee did not charge the death penalty.
 The trial jury found Phipps guilty sentencing him to life imprisonment.
 The Court of Criminal Appeals reversed the defendant's conviction which remanded a new trial.
 The Tennessee Supreme Court reviewed the State's decision as the plaintiff in pursuing the death penalty after it was not previously pursued.
 The Court found that the state was not exhibiting prosecutorial vindictiveness against Phipps, and the State was allowed to pursue the death penalty in the trial.

 In Ramsey v.
 Beavers, the Court reviewed the issue of the viability of the zone danger test which limited the liability of a defendant when a plaintiff has not been physically injured yet but injury is possible.
 The plaintiff, Ramsey, and his mother were parked when his mother exited the vehicle to check the mailbox.
 Defendant Beavers hit Ramsey's mother.
 Ramsey recounted that tire screeching could be heard from Beaver's car as he witnessed the vehicular accident.
 The defendant's motion explained that because the plaintiff was not in the immediate threat of physical harm, or the zone of danger, he could not claim relief for the injuries claimed.
 The Court ruled that in cases where the injury and resulting death is sensorily observed recovery should be allowed for the emotional injuries.

 Ray v.
 Hoilman was a case about the defendant's counsel not receiving all of the information from the discovery and requesting to continue with the trial and all associated deadlines.
 The Court concluded that without a continuance motion, there would not be reasonable time to prepare for trial for the defense counsel even with due diligence.

 Wimley v.
-Rudolph addressed the issue of whether a plaintiff add a petition for judicial review with an original action under 42 U.S.C. § 1983 under the Uniform Administration Procedures Act if the sole relief requested in the Section 1983 claim is an award of attorney fees.
+Rudolph addressed the issue of whether a plaintiff could add a petition for judicial review with an original action under 42 U.S.C. § 1983 under the Uniform Administration Procedures Act if the sole relief requested in the Section 1983 claim is an award of attorney fees.
 The plaintiff was a benefits recipient of Aid for Dependent Children.
 After the plaintiff received for uncle's estate inheritance, the Department of Human services told her that the benefits would not be affected.
 Wimley v.
 Rudolph affirmed the Court of Appeals' decision which allowed the plaintiff an attorney fees award.